techidaily/site-games-able/source/_posts/fleeting-online-realms-a-reason-for-concern.md

 * PUBG: Battlegrounds
 * Among Us

  What’s more, many of these games let you create or use private servers, either for local multiplayer gameplay or simply as an alternative to the official servers.
-You can[make your own Minecraft server](https://www.makeuseof.com/how-to-make-a-minecraft-server/) if you want to restrict players to a small group of friends.
+You can [make your own Minecraft server](https://www.makeuseof.com/how-to-make-a-minecraft-server/) if you want to restrict players to a small group of friends.

  But not every game offers self-hosted servers as an alternative.
 In particular, games that encourage players to upload and share their own content are usually restricted to official servers.